system-pclub/system-pclub.github.com/projects/rust/README.md

 Lines 468 - 471.
 "Our experiments show that unsafe memory copy with ptr::copy_nonoverlapping() is 23% faster than the slice::copy_from_slice() in some case."
-The performance number can be got by executing the following command on the virtual machine:
+The performance results can be obtained by executing the following command in the VM:
 ```
 cd ~/pldi-2020/rust-study/section-4-unsafe-usages/section-4-1-reasons-of-usage/mem-copy
 cargo bench